TheRenegadeCoder/sample-programs-website/sources/languages/unicat/description.md

 beginning, creating an infinite loop.
 This also happens if there are no more instructions to process.

-The subsequent section description each of the instructions and their corresponding arguments.
+The subsequent sections describe each of the instructions and their corresponding arguments.

 #### `asgnlit`